Queer and Christian without contradiction

 We are an Affirming Ministry!

-A flourishing Christian community that works collaboratively with our Danforth East neighbourhood to ensure that all are fed, with full participation of all people in our life & work;
+We are called to be - A flourishing Christian community that works collaboratively with our Danforth East neighbourhood to ensure that all are fed, with full participation of all people in our life & work;

 Embracing those of all ages, races, ethnicities, sexual orientations, gender identities, family structures, classes, beliefs, & abilities, and striving to keep them safe.